satyasaran/CropML/README.md

 Please refer to the notebook or relevant sections of the code for further details on the dataset's structure and preprocessing steps.
 ## Data
-The project's data is stored in the Data folder, which contains the necessary files for the analysis.
+The project's data (2018 and 2019, Raw Root lengths isotopes(15N and 13C) and) is stored in the Data folder, which contains the necessary files for the analysis.

 ## Contributing
 Contributions to this project are welcome!
 If you find any issues, have suggestions, or would like to add new features, feel free to open an issue or submit a pull request.